sogaiu/janternals/compile/tuple.md

 (compile a-tuple)
 ```

-let's trace how we end up with the corresponding Janet bytecode.
+Let's trace how we end up with the corresponding Janet bytecode.

 ---